64kramsystem/openscripts/README.md

   - `mysql_plot_diagrams`: plots diagrams (via GNU Plot), with the stats collected via `mysql_collect_stats`
   - `mystart`/`mystop`: start/stop MySQL, automatically switching between version, and preparing the data
   - `purge_trash`: purge the trash files trashed before a certain threashold
+  - `script_template`: create a Bash script template, and sets the permissions
   - `update_mainline_kernel`: automatically installs the latest version of the current (or chosen) kernel, from the Ubuntu mainline builds
   - `winetmp`: conveniently run Wine applications in a temporary, sandboxed, environment